 The project’s scope includes improvements to nearly every treatment process, creating a fully modernized facility that meets the State’s current regulatory requirements for the next generation.
-These improvements will allow the City to fully address the NYSDEC Consent Order which the Wastewater Treatment Plant is currently under.
+These improvements allow the City to fully address the NYSDEC Consent Order which the Wastewater Treatment Plant is currently under.
 The project also includes new electrical service, including emergency backup, for the whole facility.
 In addition, a new plant-wide control system, WiFi, and security is being installed.

 In addition to achieving consent order compliance, the project ensures that upgraded systems are efficient and that costs are reduced where possible.
 During the development process, aspects of the operating budget — chemicals, energy, biosolids, and maintenance — were examined to see where improvements to practices or infrastructure could be carried out.
 This smart operation and capital cost management approach ensured that no stone was left unturned when it comes to managing costs at the OWRRC.

-The City is taking an innovative approach to implementing the project — an energy performance contract.
+The City used an innovative approach to implementing the project — an energy performance contract.
 First enacted into law in New York in 1985, this method for delivering projects was traditionally used for buildings that needed system renovations to improve operational efficiency.
 Over the past decade, municipalities have expanded its use for other infrastructure including streetlights, water meters, and water and wastewater treatment plants.
 This project delivery method provides several benefits for the City of Oneida.

 Single Point of Responsibility: For a project like this, traditionally the City would hire an engineering firm to design the project then bid and award the construction work to multiple prime contractors (typically four) to be in compliance with Section 135 of the New York State Finance Law, commonly known as the “Wicks Law.”
 For the City, this would mean additional coordination responsibilities, the risk of finger pointing when mistakes occur, and increased contract administration expenses.
 An energy performance contract does not require compliance with Wicks Law, allowing the City to hire a single company to be the prime contractor for the entire project, which will streamline coordination and management for the City.